Learning to Inspire

 Component 3: Create a Media Product in Response to a Brief 40% of final grade

-Components 1 and 2 are internally assessed and Component 3 is an externally assessed exam.
+Components 1 and 2 are internally assessed and externally moderated

-Learners will begin studying Component 1: Exploring Media Products in September of Year 10 and will complete a controlled assessment for this component from February to May.
+Learners will begin studying Component 1: Exploring Media Products in September of Year 10 and will complete a controlled assessment for this component from January to May.
 The assessment brief will be set by Pearson, marked by the course teacher and externally moderated.
 They will study different audiences and how they use and respond to different products, and look at how different products are made to create audience appeal.

-In May, Component 2 begins.
+In May, preparation for component 2 begins.
 This involves students building a wide range of practical planning and production skills which will lead to the creation of a specific product.
 This component will continue into Year 11.
 They will develop production skills using both hand and digital methods and build skills in ideas development, visual presentation methods, photography, photo manipulation, text editing and page layout.
 This will include creative workshops in Adobe Indesign and Photoshop.

-Students will refresh and build upon their knowledge and skills for Component 2 before the controlled assessment brief is released by Pearson in October for December submission.
+Students will refresh and build upon their knowledge and skills for Component 2 in September before the controlled assessment brief is released by Pearson in October for December submission.
 Students will apply their skills to rework an existing product to make it appeal to teenagers instead of adults and will present a portfolio of work to demonstrate the skills they have learned.
 Again, work is marked by the course teacher and externally moderated by Pearson.

 Year 10 |